oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/prerequisites.md

 1. The `JAVA_HOME` environment variable must be set and must reference a valid JDK 8 or 11 installation.

-1. Get the operator source and put it in `/tmp/operator-source`.
+1. Get the operator source and put it in `/tmp/weblogic-kubernetes-operator`.

    For example:

    ```
-   $ mkdir /tmp/operator-source
-   $ cd /tmp/operator-source
+   $ cd /tmp
    $ git clone https://github.com/oracle/weblogic-kubernetes-operator.git
    ```

-   > **Note**: We will refer to the top directory of the operator source tree as `/tmp/operator-source`; however, you can use a different location.
+   > **Note**: We will refer to the top directory of the operator source tree as `/tmp/weblogic-kubernetes-operator`; however, you can use a different location.

    For additional information about obtaining the operator source, see the [Developer Guide Requirements](https://oracle.github.io/weblogic-kubernetes-operator/developerguide/requirements/).